irinanita/issue-tracker/README.md

 8. Voting for features requires a small payment
 9. Checkout
 10. Registered users can buy the app after they have tried the demo version
 11. Password recovery.
-Users can recover their password, they receive an email with a link. following the link they can insert a new password
+Users can recover their password, they receive an email with a link.
+Following the link they can insert a new password

 ## Superusers/admins by accessing the admin panel
 1. Can change ticket status from opened to closed